bedibyte/adam-blog/_posts/2018-03-03-blob-tracking.markdown

 cv2.destroyAllWindows()
 ```

-**Lines 1 and 2** draw the connecting line, if the object is within the frame.
+<u>Lines 1 and 2</u> draw the connecting line, if the object is within the frame.
 The remaining lines of the code are simply to display the frame to our screen and stop when the 'q' key is pressed.

 ## Results
 ------